Skip to content

 Permission control

 Another kernel.request event listener is the Ibexa\AdminUi\EventListener\RequestListener (priority 13).
 When a route gets a siteaccess_group_whitelist parameter, this listener checks that the current SiteAccess is in one of the listed groups.
-For example, the Back Office sets an early protection of its routes by passing them a siteaccess_group_whitelist containing only the admin_group.
+For example, the back office sets an early protection of its routes by passing them a siteaccess_group_whitelist containing only the admin_group.

 Now, when the Request knows its controller, the HttpKernel dispatches the kernel.controller event.